This article was updated in November 2020.

 “Not only did others begin selling on my own Amazon product listing and taking my customers,” a Seattle-based small business owner told us, “but they were also not shipping the customers the correct products shown in the picture, which resulted in bad reviews.”

 In a study conducted last year, more than one-third of popular products sold on Amazon and sites like it, including Walmart.com and eBay, were found to be counterfeit.
-The items were all shipped from the U.S., advertised as new and name-brand, and sold by third-party sellers with average customer ratings above 90%.
+Items were all shipped from the U.S., advertised as new and name-brand, and sold by third-party sellers with average customer ratings above 90%.

 What more could you ask consumers to consider?

-At the same time, however, Amazon has aggressively grown its footprint.
+At the same time, however, Amazon retail has aggressively grown its footprint.
 As the Washington Post recently suggested, any efforts to curb suspect sellers can’t possibly keep up.
 So, until that time, Nike is out.
 Mostly because they can afford to try other things.
 Time will tell if the move helps or hurts their online sales and if their loyal fans are savvy enough to find them where they’re hiding without being duped along the way.